 Plum Market Kitchen at C-Club

-Another exciting transformation is coming to Atherton’s lower level which will be turning into Plum Market Kitchens at C-Club.
-This creative, fresh market will offer selections of fresh, on-trend foods and can’t-live-without sundries.
-With a focus on the very best selections of natural, organic, local, and specialty items and a full-service shopping experience you will always find what they’re looking for at Plum.
+Another exciting transformation coming to Atherton's lower level.
+Plum Market Kitchens at C-Club will be a new market for students to get creative, fresh selections of on-trend foods and can't-live-without sundries.
+With a focus on the very best selections of natural, organic, local, and specialty items, Plum will provide a full-service shopping experience.
+Scheduled to be available to studnets in late October.

 Monday–Thursday: 7:00 AM–midnight